 Carole Straub, Director, (pictured with grandchildren, Liam and Caroline) has been mentoring dancers since 1967 and believes “the proof is in the pudding.”
 Her passion for dance and love of children led her into this business, where she believes in providing opportunity and encouragement for each student based on desire, ability and effort.
 She has an awareness and concern for each and every student and believes in finding the best possible teachers to develop proper technique in a quality environment.
 Carole feels that details and technique are the hallmark of Straub Dance Center and she is very proud of the staff she has assembled.
 Her skills and tenacity have landed some dancers with professional and semi-professional performances including 15 students appearing in a Professional Summer Stock Production as well as the Straub Dancers providing (ala Rockettes) a dance line for the Ohio Theatre’s Summer Movie Series, movie premiers of “That’s Entertainment”, as well as performances at Wendy’s International, Busch Corporate Center, Columbus Blue Jackets, United Way, Veterans Memorial Grand Celebration and many more special events, including local charities and nursing homes performances.
 The Performing Arts Company only goes to quality competitions, as Straub believes you “soar with the eagles or drown with the ducks.”
 She also is heavily involved in the community, and is actively involved with the St. Paul’s Catholic Church, Westerville Ballet Company and WARM (the Westerville Area Resource Ministry and Food Pantry).
 She is a generous contributor to many, if not all, animal rights organizations.
-Carole Straub is the proud mother of five, grandmother of ten, great-grandmother of five and “stand in” mother, mentor and grandmother to many.
+Carole Straub is the proud mother of five, grandmother of ten, great-grandmother of six and “stand in” mother, mentor and grandmother to many.
 She resides in Westerville and is very active in the Westerville Community.

 Suzy Straub, Artistic Director and Instructor, has been passionate about dancing since she was a little girl.
 She loves teaching and her commitment is demonstrated by the achievements of her students.
 She has had Top Overall Winners in the State for many years and has had many National Champions including the Top Junior Line in the Nation nine different years.
 Suzy also has received Top Choreography Awards from Dance Masters of America, KAR, Showbiz, American Dance Awards, Ohio Dance Masters and On Stage America.
 Suzy has trained and coached many award-winning and recognized dancers, including four Radio City Rockettes, several in Broadway shows, three dancers who toured in 42nd Street and numerous title winners.
 Another student performed in Germany as well as Ariel in Tokyo’s Disney.
 This past December she went to NYC to see her former students performing professionally.
 Barbara Jo Bednarczuk was appearing in Broadway’s “My Fair Lady”, Beth Johnson was Mona in Broadway’s “Chicago”, and McKenzie McGrath was a new Rockette.
 Suzy is a graduate of The Ohio State University, Certified by Dance Masters of America in tap, ballet and jazz and was certified in Ballet by the Cecchetti Council of America.
 She has taught and judged for Dance Masters as well as other National Competitions all over the country and also has been the Choreographer for the Miss Ohio Scholarship Pageant and many other events.
 Suzy lives in Westerville with her husband, Bill Kiefaber and their two children, and is actively involved in the community.